-Any British Columbian wanting to hold an event in which alcohol is involved needs to obtain a Special Occasion License from the Liquor Control and Licensing Branch.
+Any British Columbian wanting to hold an event where alcohol is involved needs to obtain a Special Occasion License from the Liquor Control and Licensing Branch (LCLB).
 We believe that an overhaul of the SOL system can increase the number of robust events and festivals in our province, making BC a more vibrant place for residents, businesses, and tourists.
-The Campaign for Culture has specific recommendations for changes to the SOL process.
+The Campaign for Culture has specific recommendations for changes to the SOL process:

-2) Hold indoor and outdoor events to the same standards; eliminate “beer gardens” and the necessity to cage off adults who choose to enjoy the drink at outdoor events.
+2) Hold indoor and outdoor events to the same standards; eliminate “beer gardens” and the caging-off of adults who choose to enjoy a drink responsibly at outdoor events

-3) Give SOL events the same right as licensed establishments; allow spirits to be served at events, and give event organizers more freedoms on pricing of liquor.
+3) Give SOL events the same right as licensed establishments; allow spirits to be served at events, and give event organizers more freedom with pricing liquor

 2. Allow the sale of local craft liquor at Farmers Markets

-Farmersʼ Markets have become key gatherings where locals have the opportunity to meet —and purchase products directly from— local food and beverage producers.
-Allowing the sale of craft liquor products at Farmersʼ Markets, as done in a number of other jurisdictions, will enable British Columbians to enjoy the best products from their community.
+Farmers Markets are gatherings where locals have the opportunity to meet and purchase products directly from local food and beverage producers.
+Allowing the sale of craft liquor products at Farmers Markets, as done in a number of other jurisdictions, will enable British Columbians to enjoy the best products from their community.

-The allowance of sale of local wine, beer, and spirits will ensure BCʼs local production of liquor to thrive and compete on a national and global level.
+The sale of local wine, beer, and spirits ensures BCʼs production of liquor to thrive and compete, both nationally internationally.
 This change to liquor policy will not only help our businesses, but also strengthen the cultural fabric of our province.

 4. Allow creative establishments and flexible licensing

-BC’s binary licensing structure for establishments is highly problematic for several reasons and is in need of major changes.
+BC’s binary licensing structure for establishments is highly problematic and is in need of major changes.
 First, it restricts the nature of licensed establishments to 1) bars and nightclubs, and 2) restaurants.
-This greatly limits the creativity that often comes with social venues in jurisdictions with modern liquor policy.
-Second, many cultural venues such as art galleries are forced to obtain Special Occasion Licenses even for regular events, which increases inefficiency and related costs.
-We urge the establishment of a third class of licenses to allow for establishments that don’t fit the current dual framework, which was imposed on Jo Surich’s 1999 recommendation.
+This greatly limits the creativity that often comes with social venues.
+Second, many cultural venues, such as art galleries, are forced to obtain Special Occasion Licenses for regular events, which is inefficient and costly.
+We urge the establishment of a third class of licenses, which would allow establishments that don’t fit the current dual framework to operate.